Rocky Mountain House (electoral district)

 Rocky Mountain House was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1940 to 2012.

 History

 The district was one of 83 current districts mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting since 1959.
-Prior to that Single Transferable Vote was in use but no election went to a second count.
+Prior to that Single Transferable Vote was in use but no contest in this district went to a second round of counting.

-The district which was located in central western rural Alberta was created from parts of four electoral districts in the 1940 boundary redistribution.
+The district, which was located in central western rural Alberta, was created from parts of four electoral districts in the 1940 boundary redistribution.
 It is named after the town of Rocky Mountain House.

-The district was favourable to electing Progressive Conservative candidates since 1971.
+The district elected Progressive Conservative MLAs since 1971.
+Prior to that it was represented by Alf Hooke.
 It was only held by four representatives.

 The district was replaced in the 2010 Alberta electoral boundary re-distribution with Rimbey-Rocky Mountain House-Sundre.